PennLINC/Reward/dsr.md

 Git Branch: master

 DSR: All BIDS valid datatypes.
 No ASL.
+One subject from `day2x2` being converted and curated to be added to `day2`.

 Next Steps: Run BOnD group to find the key-groups.
+For day2 grouping, remove `ParallelReductionFactor` from config.
+Additionally, remove DWI (not enough data).
+Also remove day2x2 subject..

 Data Narrative: `~/curation/code/DataNarrative.md`